artem-tarasenko/weather-app/README.md

 ### Connection to the container

 Normally, if your code editor has extensions for a remote development, if will show the prompt to re-open this repo in the container.
+Editor reloads and starts building a container and setting things up, when ready open a console in the editor and install packages

+`cd webapp && npm install`

+Then usual `npm run dev`

 ## Source control branching model